The problem with definitions

 Although from about the late 1990s until quite recently, most online learning was asynchronous, and based primarily on the use of text-based learning management systems, that context appears to be rapidly shifting, with more synchronous approaches either replacing or being combined with asynchronous learning (another definition of ‘blended’), and the increasing use of streamed audio and video.

-As a result the terms below are often used to mean the same thing, but nevertheless there are significant differences.
+As the QAA report makes clear, the terms below are often used to mean the same thing, but nevertheless there are significant differences.
 Here, for the record, are my definitions.

-A form of distance education where the primary delivery mechanism is via the internet.
+A form of distance education where the primary delivery mechanism is via the internet and where a course or program is intentionally designed in advance to be delivered fully online.
+Faculty use pedagogical strategies for instruction, student engagement, and assessment that are specific to learning in a virtual environment.
 Online courses or programs could be delivered synchronously or asynchronously.
 All instruction is conducted at a distance, although ‘online learning’ is sometimes used for blended learning where most of the study time is spent online but not all.

 These are courses where both online and face-to-face teaching are combined.
 This can take various forms:

 - having a full classroom load combined with some work done online either inside or outside of class time

 - dropping one or more classroom sessions per week, to allow more time for studying online (which I personally prefer to call ‘hybrid’ courses),